 Constance has a traditional Chancery practice specialising in contentious probate, trust disputes, 1975 Act claims, administration of estates, and removal of personal representatives.
-She has appeared during the last few months in several highly publicised High Court cases, including Wharton v Bancroft (a dispute about a ‘deathbed’ will) and Day v Harris (relating to the administration of the estate of the renowned composer Sir Malcolm Arnold) and Schrader v Schrader (a successful probate claim based on undue influence).
+She has appeared recently in several highly publicised High Court cases, including Wharton v Bancroft (a dispute about a ‘deathbed’ will), Day v Harris (relating to the administration of the estate of the renowned composer Sir Malcolm Arnold) and Schrader v Schrader (a successful probate claim based on undue influence).

-Her practice also includes constructive trusts and proprietary estoppel, Court of Protection work, professional negligence, real property, landlord & tenant and insolvency.
+Her practice also includes constructive trusts and proprietary estoppel, Court of Protection (property and affairs), professional negligence, and real property.

 She has appeared at first instance and on appeal in the Turks and Caicos Islands.

-Constance was nominated as Chancery Junior of the Year in the 2013 Chambers Bar Awards and as Contentious Barrister of the Year in the first ACTAPS Annual Awards.
+Constance was nominated as Chancery Junior of the Year in the 2013 Chambers Bar Awards and as Contentious Barrister of the Year in the 2013 ACTAPS Awards.

-Constance is recommended as a Leading Junior (Band 2) in the field of Traditional Chancery by Chambers & Partners Guide to the Legal Profession (2014): “A firm favourite of both clients and instructing solicitors”, "Incredibly knowledgeable, unflappable and very precise," "Truly a formidable advocate", "She has a calm and authoritative manner which is effective with both judges and clients”.
+Constance is recommended as a Leading Junior (Band 1) in the field of Traditional Chancery by Chambers & Partners Guide to the Legal Profession (2014): “A firm favourite of both clients and instructing solicitors”, "Incredibly knowledgeable, unflappable and very precise," "Truly a formidable advocate", "She has a calm and authoritative manner which is effective with both judges and clients”.